Jennifer Brick Murtazashvili

 - Nonresident Scholar, Carnegie Endowment for International Peace

 Jennifer Brick Murtazashvili is the Founding Director of the Center for Governance and Markets and Associate Professor at the Graduate School of Public and International Affairs at the University of Pittsburgh.
 Her research focuses on issues of self-governance, security, political economy, and public sector reform in the developing world.
 She is a nonresident scholar at the Carnegie Endowment for International Peace.

-Murtazashvili is the author of Informal Order and the State in Afghanistan (Cambridge University Press), which received the Best Book Award in Social Sciences by the Central Eurasian Studies Society and received honorable mention from the International Development Section of the International Studies Association.
-Her second book Land, the State, and War: Property Institutions and Political Order in Afghanistan (with Ilia Murtazashvili) is forthcoming from Cambridge University Press.
+Murtazashvili is the author of Informal Order and the State in Afghanistan (Cambridge University Press, 2016), which received the Best Book Award in Social Sciences by the Central Eurasian Studies Society and received honorable mention from the International Development Section of the International Studies Association. and Land, the State, and War: Property Institutions and Political Order in Afghanistan (with Ilia Murtazashvili) (Cambridge University Pres, 2021).
 Murtazashvili has advised the United States Agency for International Development, the Afghanistan Research and Evaluation Unit, World Bank, the US Department of Defense, the United Nations Development Program, and UNICEF.
 She served as a US Peace Corps Volunteer in Samarkand, Uzbekistan.